 - Enjoy nature sights.
 The Wuling Farm has breathtaking views of the nearby mountains and pleasant walks to scenic locations such as the Taoshan Waterfall.

 - Spend a night glamping.
 Wuling farm has a camping ground where visitors can camp and make campfires.
 It could be a good bonding opportunity when traveling with the whole family or a bunch of friends.

-The Instagrammable countryside of Taiwan, a paradise for photographers!
-Gaomei Wetlands is the spot in Taiwan where the beautiful mirror shots of windmills from Instagram were captured.
-It was one of the places that were on our list, but we failed to visit.
-We miscalculated the time, so I’m just including it on my future destination in Taiwan.
+It is the spot in Taiwan where beautiful mirror shots of windmills.
+It was one of the places on our list, but we failed to visit it.
+We miscalculated the time, so I just included it in my future destination in Taiwan.

-Gaomei Wetlands is located in Qingshui District in Taichung, and only an hour and 10 minutes away from Taichung city center by bus.
-It is at the mouth of the Dajia River, and it covers over 300 hectares of grassy, mossy, muddy flat land.
+Gaomei Wetlands is located in Qingshui District in Taichung and is only an hour and 10 minutes away from Taichung city center by bus.
+It is at the mouth of the Dajia River and covers over 300 hectares of grassy, mossy, muddy flat land.

-To go there, you just need to catch Bus #309 from Taichung Station and drop off on Gaomei Wetlands at No. 18 windmill station.
+To go there, you must catch Bus #309 from Taichung Station and drop off on Gaomei Wetlands at No. 18 windmill station.
 Since morning and noontime aren’t the ideal time to visit Gaomei Wetlands, It’s better to first travel to the Rainbow Village or Miyahara before the wetlands.
-If you want a more convenient, guided trip, you can check this Taichung Day Tour.

 What to do in Gaomei Wetlands?

 In case you will be visiting Gaomei Wetlands, not just for the sunset, here are the activities that await you: